-The new H.D.P.E. pipe for this installation is to be provided with a minimum depth of cover measured from the top of the pipe of 305mm (12").
-If the bridge culvert pipe is placed at its proper elevations, same should be achieved.
+The new corrugated aluminized steel type II and H.D.P.E. pipes for these installations are to be provided with a minimum depth of cover measured from the top of the pipe of 305mm (12") for a round pipe and 500mm for a pipe arch.
+If the bridge culvert pipes are placed at their proper elevations, same should be achieved.
 If the Contractor finds that the minimum cover is not being met, they shall notify the Town Drainage Superintendent and the Consulting Engineer immediately so that steps can be taken to rectify the condition prior to the placement of any backfill.
 The minimum cover requirement is critical and must be attained.
 In order for this new access bridge culvert to properly fit the channel parameters, all of the design grade elevations must be strictly adhered to.